 So, the purpose of this article is to entertain WHAT TO DO IF A PYTHON HAS BITTEN YOU – AND IS WRAPPING AROUND YOU QUICKLY.

-How To Survive a Big Python Bite and Full-on Attack
+How To Survive a Python Attack?

 - Python bites you.

 - Pull out a knife as fast as possible.
 The knife should have a lanyard to wrap around your wrist so you can do #3.

 - Keep the python from wrapping around you at all costs.
 Repeatedly unwrap until you can safely use one hand to #4.

 - When possible – stab the snake in the neck, side, or belly repeatedly and many different places.
 Don’t stop.
 Stop when the snake lets go and you can run away as fast as you can.

 - Hope and pray the python lets go.

 That has been my plan for about the last fifteen years.
 I’m not sure if it would work.
 I’d like to have a better plan.
 If you can think of one, DO LET ME KNOW.

 Some other ideas… and yes, these are bad – horrific – but, if you’re in a life-or death situation, you need to do whatever you can to stay alive, right?
 I mean, who wants to become snake food?